 Earthy:

-- The collard greens themselves have a strong, earthy bitterness, very much like those with kale but somewhat deeper and more pronounced.
+- The collard greens themselves have a strong, earthy bitterness, very much like that of the kale but somewhat deeper and more pronounced.

 - This bitterness is tempered when the greens are simmered gently and slowly for a long time.